Cykooz/cykooz.resizer/README.md

   - catmull_rom
   - mitchell
   - lanczos3
-- Super sampling - resizing an image in two steps.
+- Super sampling - is resizing an image in two steps.
-  First step uses the "nearest" algorithm.
-Second step uses "convolution" with configurable filter.
+  The first step uses the "nearest" algorithm.
+The second step uses "convolution" with configurable filter.